7 ways to build your personal brand

 The second part is your summary.
 This should expand on what appears in your headline, highlighting your specialities, career experience, achievements and any thought leadership.
 Avoid using jargon and keep concise.

-Leverage guest speaker and blogging opportunities
+5. Leverage guest speaker and blogging opportunities

 Don't leave it to chance

 Want a chat to discuss any element of your brand, sales or marketing?
 Then please don't hesitate to get in touch.
-I offer a 30 minute free consultation to all businesses.